nickjohnson-dev/api-adapter/README.md

 });
 ```

-The `fromApi` method will then convert your data into a pleasant format you can use in the client.
+The adapter's `fromApi` method will convert your data into a pleasant format you can use in the client.

 ```javascript
 const clientData = adapter.fromApi({